This site requires a more recent version of Adobe Flash Player to function properly.

 Net Interest on Assets

-- E-Trade's Net Interest Yield on Loans, Deposits & Securities : E-Trade's net interest yield has been around 3% recently, primarily influenced by the low interest rate environment prevalent in the U.S. The yield dropped from 2.98% in 2010 to 2.86% in 2011, and further to 2.53% in 2012.
-If interest rates do not improve soon enough, the yield may further fall to 2.34% by the end of the Trefis forecast period.
-This again represents a downside of 10% to the Trefis price estimate.
+- E-Trade's Net Interest Yield on Loans, Deposits & Securities : E-Trade's net interest yield has been below 3% in recent years, primarily influenced by the low interest rate environment prevalent in the U.S. The yield hit a low of 2.40% in 2013 before increasing to 2.63% in 2014 and 2.73% in 2015.
+With the Fed's rate hike underway, we expect yields to rise to around 3.6% by 2021.
+However, if the interest rate hike takes longer than expected, and and the net yield only rises to about 3% during the same timeframe, there would be a downside of 10% to our price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for E-Trade at the top of the page.

-E-Trade is a financial services company that provides online brokerage, and related products and services, primarily to individual retail investors, under the brand “E*TRADE Financial".
-E-Trade's primary focus is to profitably grow its online brokerage business, which includes active traders and long term investing customers.
+E-Trade is a financial services company that provides online brokerage, and related products and services, primarily to individual retail investors.

-E-Trade also provides investor-focused banking products, primarily sweep deposits and savings products to retail investors.
-It generates revenue by earning interest on loans and deposits in the brokerage accounts.
+E-Trade also provides investor-focused banking products, mostly sweep deposits and savings products, to retail investors.
+It primarily generates revenue by earning interest on loans and deposits in brokerage accounts, as well as commissions on trades.

 E-Trade's primary value comes from the net interest it earns on its assets.